-At times, PMI has opposed regulations, such as those that treat informed adult smokers as unable to make their own decisions.
+At times, we have forcefully objected to regulations, such as those that remove branding from our cigarette packages and that force consumers to choose among products that look nearly identical.
+We still believe that plain packaging inappropriately treats adult smokers as unable to make their own decisions.
 And we don’t agree that banning cigarettes makes sense for smokers or for society at large.

 With comprehensive requirements in place to control nearly every aspect of the cigarette business, the question becomes: what’s the plan to address the needs of more than one billion people who still smoke?

 To be clear, regulations should continue to dissuade people from starting to smoke and encourage cessation.
-It’s equally clear that millions of men and women will continue to smoke, and they should have the opportunity to switch to better alternatives.
+But it’s equally clear that millions of men and women will continue to smoke, and they should have the opportunity to switch to better alternatives.

 How long will the world’s leading cigarette company be in the cigarette business?